Commuting In A Pandemic: These Health Workers Are Trekking And Canoeing

 The hospital administrators [have used] an ambulance to take health care workers to work, depending on its availability and the numbers who need rides.

 The vehicle is an appreciated effort but its capacity is quite small.
 I once had to hitch a ride to work with [a cargo truck] when it was full.
 The ambulance ride takes about 40 minutes but it can't carry everyone.
-So sometimes you have to stay behind so that [another healthcare worker] whose services are urgently needed can go.
+So sometimes you have to stay behind so that [another health care worker] whose services are urgently needed can go.

 Many nurses walk to work [from home].
 I have not heard a case of a doctor walking to work [they either have cars or are given priority for rides].
 Life seems to revolve around doctors.
 Even though nurses are the numerical majority in the medical workforce, they get paid the least and receive the least attention from [the government and other hospital owners].

-As a health-care worker who goes to the hospital to do work like dispensing [drugs] or management, you're not looked at as a big issue.
+As a health care worker who goes to the hospital to do work like dispensing [drugs] or management, you're not looked at as a big issue.
 All value and support is drawn to the COVID-19 front-liners.

 I don't get an extra allowance for working in this season, but it's a matter of showing up.